Hung jury

-A hung jury, also called a deadlocked jury, is a judicial jury that cannot agree upon a verdict after extended deliberation and is unable to reach the required unanimity or supermajority.
-A hung jury may result in the case being tried again.
+A hung jury (also known as a deadlocked jury) occurs when a jury is unable to reach a unanimous or supermajority verdict after extended deliberation.
+This typically results in a mistrial, and the case may be retried with a new jury panel.

-This situation can occur only in common law legal systems.
-Civil law systems either do not use juries at all or provide that the defendant is immediately acquitted if the majority or supermajority required for conviction is not reached during a singular, solemn vote.
+This situation primarily occurs in common law legal systems, but it is also possible in civil law systems.
+However, in many of those countries trials by jury are rare or do not exist, thus reducing the likelihood of hung juries.

+As a result, countries such as the United States, the United Kingdom's constituent countries (Scotland, Northern Ireland, Wales, and England), Australia, Canada, and New Zealand have established procedures to prevent or remedy a hung jury situation.

 Australia

-Majority (or supermajority verdicts) are in force in South Australia, Tasmania, Western Australia, the Northern Territory, Victoria, New South Wales, and Queensland.
-Australian Capital Territory and Commonwealth courts require unanimous verdicts in criminal (but not civil) trials.
+Majority verdicts are permitted in most of Australia's jurisdictions, including South Australia, Tasmania, Western Australia, the Northern Territory, Victoria, New South Wales, and Queensland.
+The Australian Capital Territory and Commonwealth courts require a unanimous verdict in criminal trials, but not civil trials.

+In criminal trials, if a jury is unable to reach a verdict after a reasonable period of deliberation, the judge may discharge the jury if satisfied that it is unlikely to reach a unanimous or, if permitted, a majority verdict.
+This typically occurs after at least six hours of deliberation, depending on the complexity of the case.

 Canada

-In Canada, the jury must reach a unanimous decision on criminal cases.
-If the jury cannot reach a unanimous decision, a hung jury is declared.
-A new panel of jurors will be selected for the retrial.
-Each jury in criminal courts contains 12 jurors.
-In civil cases, only six people are necessary for a jury, and if there is only one dissenter (i.e. a 5–1 vote), the dissenter can be ignored with the majority opinion becoming the final verdict.
+In Canada, twelve jurors are necessary in criminal cases, and the jury must reach a unanimous verdict in criminal cases.
+If the jury cannot reach a unanimous verdict, a mistrial is declared, and the case is retried with a new jury new trial is established.
+Alternatively, civil cases only require six jurors.
+In civil cases, if there is only one dissenter (i.e., a 5-1 vote), the dissenter can be ignored to uphold the majority verdict.

 New Zealand

 In New Zealand, the jury must try to reach a unanimous verdict.
-If the jury cannot reach a unanimous verdict after a reasonable time given the nature and complexity of the case (but not less than four hours), then the court may accept a majority verdict.
-In criminal cases, an all-but-one vote is needed (i.e. 11–1 with a full jury); in civil cases, a three-quarters (75%) vote is needed (i.e. 9–3 with a full jury).
+If the jury cannot reach a unanimous verdict after a reasonable time given the nature and complexity of the case, then the court may accept a majority verdict.
+In criminal cases, an all-but-one vote is required to fulfil a majority verdict (i.e. 11–1 with a full jury); in civil cases, a three-quarters (75%) vote is needed (i.e. 9–3 with a full jury).

-If the jury fails to reach either a unanimous or majority verdict after a reasonable time, the presiding judge may declare a hung jury.
+In the event the jury fails to reach either a unanimous or majority verdict, the presiding judge may declare a hung jury.
 Ordinarily there will be a new trial.
 If the retrial also results in a hung jury, the case must be referred to the Solicitor-General, who will generally issue a stay of proceedings unless there are compelling reasons to proceed with a third trial.